jhhilary/sealed-secrets/README.md

 You first need to ensure that new secrets don't get encrypted with that old compromised key (in the email analogy above that's: create a new keypair and give all your friends your new public key).

 The second logical step is to neutralize the damage, which depends on the nature of the secret.
-A simple example is a database password: if you accidentally leak your database password, the thing you're supposed to do is simply to change your database password (on the database; and revoke the old one!) *and* update the SealedSecret resource with the new password (i.e. running `kubeseal` again).
+A simple example is a database password: if you accidentally leak your database password, the thing you're supposed to do is simply to change your database password (on the database; and revoke the old one!) *and* update the SealedSecret resource with the new password (i.e. running `kubeseal2` again).

 Both steps are described in the previous sections, albeit in a less verbose way.
 There is no shame in reading them again, now that you have a more in-depth grasp of the underlying rationale.